intrbiz/bergamot-site/src/main/views/docs/user/config/reference.md

 The tag of a worker pool which checks all hosts that are in this location.
 This attribute is optional and used for advanced routing of check executions.

+     security-domains="...[, ...]"

+A comma separated list of security domain names which this location is in.

 ### Elements

     <summary>...</summary>